 Here’s a slideshow I’ve made to deliver these documents and arguments in presentation format: https://docs.google.com/presentation/d/1ExF-ocwhqp3XxCnm7Q757tztkMcREhT2ACFZHD0-HfY/edit?usp=sharing

 Just as importantly, their attitudes toward learning a foreign language have improved drastically.
 Many more of my students enjoy studying the language and want to continue.
+This is essential if we are to motivate students to continue learning world languages past the graduation requirement, which is absolutely necessary to reach any useful proficiency.
 I just spoke with one of my graduating seniors yesterday about what types of sources he can use to keep on learning on his own after graduation!

 But the world language landscape as a nation isn’t going to change until county curricular mandates change.
 CI practitioners are discouraged, and at times downright scared for their jobs, when curriculum is organized in a grammar hierarchy and/or with vocabulary list mandates.
 Yet curriculum doesn’t have to be organized this way.
 In fact, the research, ACTFL, and many state standards implicitly condemn this style of curriculum organization.
 We need to move past this.
 We need to EXPLICITLY condemn it, and discuss its shortcomings out in the open.
 Precious little has happened on a local level in terms of curriculum revision to allow CI practitioners to coexist.
 And nothing will change unless CI practitioners advocate and push for change.

 Below are some real solutions you might use to fight for change for your students!